philc/book-notes/README.md

 # Book notes

-These are notes about books I've read.
-The notes are not meant to be comprehensive; I've recorded only the parts which were most impactful to me at the time of reading.
+These are notes about impactful books that I've read.
+The notes are not meant to be comprehensive;
+I've recorded the parts which were most impactful to me at the time of reading, so that I can better retain the material.

 I hope these notes give a sense of what a given book is about, and encourage people to purchase the book if it looks relevant to them.
 All content in this repository is copyright the book's author(s).